We carry the largest selection of Bechstein pianos in the country.

-The company uses its own Silver Line action in the Bechstein series and, in the C. Bechstein Pianos series, its Gold Line action, which is made to slightly stricter tolerances.
-As part of its global strategy, the company uses multiple suppliers for nearly all parts; parts for the Gold Line action come from Renner in Germany, while Silver Line parts are sourced from several countries, including China.
-Both actions appear to be well made, and both are of the Renner design, with the smooth, responsive touch characteristic of that design.
-Of course, the parts from Renner are more time-tested than the others.
+The company uses its own Silver Line action in the Bechstein series and, in the C. Bechstein Pianos series, uses its Gold Line action which is made to slightly stricter tolerances.
+As part of its global strategy, Bechstein uses multiple suppliers for nearly all parts; parts for the Gold Line action come from Germany, while Silver Line parts are sourced from several countries, including China.
+Both actions are well-made, boasting the smooth and responsive touch so characteristic of that design.

 The C. Bechstein Pianos cabinetry is much sleeker and more sophisticated than the plain B series, though both cabinets are finished to the same standard.
 The C. Bechstein plates receive the royal hand-rubbed finish; the other plates are just spray-finished in the conventional manner.